Killing of Missy Bevers: Investigation

 Bevers was found dead with several puncture wounds to the head and chest.
-A police warrant alleged that these wounds were “consistent with tools the suspect was carrying throughout the building."
-Although police did not confirm whether it was the weapon of murder, the hammer was found alongside other tools near Bevers's body.
+A police warrant alleged that these wounds were "consistent with tools the suspect was carrying throughout the building."
+Although police did not confirm whether it was the murder weapon, a hammer was found alongside other tools near Bevers' body.

 Police checked the church's surveillance camera system early on during the investigation.
 Although cameras outside the church were not functioning on the day of the murder, cameras inside the church were functional and surveillance footage was recovered.
-Surveillance footage at around 4 a.m. appears to show the suspect of an unknown gender and identity walking in the church's hallways while occasionally smashing glass and attempting to open doors lining the church hallways.
+Surveillance footage taken at around 4 a.m. appears to show the suspect of an unknown sex and identity walking in the church's hallways while occasionally smashing glass and attempting to open doors lining the church hallways.
 The suspect wore what appeared to be SWAT police outfit and tactical gear from head to toe, including a "POLICE"-marked vest, a black helmet, and a black pair of gloves.
-Bevers was in the midst of transporting her exercise gear from her truck and into the church when she presumably encountered the suspect inside the church.
-Surveillance footage shows Bevers walking down the church hallways before her murder, although this specific footage has not been released to the public by the Midlothian police.
-Midlothian Police has also not revealed where they crossed paths.
+Bevers was in the midst of transporting her exercise gear from her truck to the church when she presumably encountered the suspect inside the church.
+Surveillance footage reportedly shows Bevers walking down the church hallways before her murder, although this specific footage has not been released to the public by the Midlothian police.
+The Midlothian police have also not revealed where Bevers and the suspect crossed paths.
 It is believed that the suspect murdered Bevers in a violent encounter inside the church.

 Investigators first believed the suspect to be a male.
-However, police later changed their position, stating that although the suspect's gait appears to be feminine, the suspect's gender is not known for sure.
+However, police later changed their position, stating that although the suspect's gait appears to be feminine, the suspect's sex is not known for sure.
 Investigators also made note of the suspect's distinct walking gait.
 The suspect in the surveillance footage appears to walk slowly, sometimes steadying themselves with the wall while having trouble moving their right foot or leg.
 Midlothian police have stated that this distinct gait may have been due to a temporary condition.
 In 2021, the FBI asked Dr. Michael Nirenberg, a forensic podiatrist, to study the suspect's gait.
 Nirenberg stated that the person's gait is affected by the weight of the gear and weapons, and that there is no relationship between gait and gender.
 He concluded that the suspect's gender cannot be determined solely from their gait.